jfb-h/synthetic-tourism/documents/papers/main.typ

     While exceptional architecture, renowned for its transformative influence on the economic and cultural dynamics of cities, has attracted considerable scholarly attention, pinpointing its specific impacts on tourist attraction has proven to be a challenging task with ambiguous scientific findings.
     To address the existing knowledge gaps, our research examines the influence of exceptional architecture on regional tourism, focusing on the emblematic case of the ‘Elbphilharmonie’ concert hall in Hamburg.
     Methodologically, we employ a synthetic control method to quantify causal effects related to its inauguration.
-    The outcomes of this analysis suggest that...
+    The outcomes of this analysis estimates a surplus of 13 million overnight stays between the opening of the Elbhilharmonie in January 2017 and the end of the observation period in Q2 2024.

     Consequently, this study contributes to a nuanced comprehension of the effects of exceptional architecture on attracting tourism and sheds light on its impact in the (post)-pandemic period.
   ],